Titus-B/Insideout-Command-Center/Creation.md

 There we had a few issues and after some trouble shooting and changing where wires connected to the Mega it started to work.

-Here we ran into the issue of the 2 small speakers not being powerful enough. so we upgraded to a larger speaker hidden in the base and powering it with an amp.
+Here we ran into the issue of the 2 small speakers not being loud enough. so we upgraded to a larger speaker hidden in the base and powering it with an amp.

 This was much louder, but still quieter than the ambiant noise in the atrium of the Chuch.